r4victor/tenthousandmeters/content/blog/python_bts_04.md

 The `FAST_DISPATCH()` is used for some opcode when it's undesirable to suspend the evaluation loop after executing that opcode.
 Otherwise, the implementation is very straightforward.

-If the compiler supports "Labels as Values" extension, we can use the unary `&&` operator on a label to get its address.
+If the compiler supports "labels as values" extension, we can use the unary `&&` operator on a label to get its address.
 It has a value of type `void *`, which we can store in a pointer:

 ```C
 void *ptr;